 Local Trade Area: The geographic area surrounding the person's residence, including portions of states other than Minnesota, commonly used by other people in the same area to obtain similar necessary goods and services (MN Rule 9505.0175, subp.
 22).

-Medically Necessary: An inpatient hospital service consistent with the recipient's diagnosis or condition, consistent with prevailing medical practice, and care that the recipient requires that cannot be provided on an outpatient or other basis.
+Medically Necessary: An inpatient hospital service consistent with the member's diagnosis or condition in conjunction with industry standard evidence-based criteria, and care that the member requires that cannot be provided on an outpatient or other basis.

 Medical Review Agent: The authorized representative that administers procedures for IHA, medical record reviews and reconsiderations, and other functions as stipulated in the terms of the contract.